RiyaMathew-11/RiyaMathew-11/README.md

 ----
-Hi I am Riya P Mathew.
+I am Riya P Mathew.
 I am currently a sophomore majoring in Computer Science and Engineering.
 I love to work with Python and C. I’m currently looking through Machine Learning and Competitive Programming

 - I'm interested in Cryptography, Web development and Cybersecurity
 - Ask me about Python and C.